 - For a computerized system, turn on the computer and run the recording program as you normally would for a motility study.
-Alternatively run the chart recorder speed as you normally would for a motility study (1, 2, 2.5 or 5 mm/sec). - Set the recording system pressure amplitude as you would for a study (10 mm Hg/square or 100 mm full scale). - Firmly pinch the motility catheter for several seconds at a point immediately above the 4way stopcock as shown in Figure 18 and release it.
-The pressure tracing should respond immediately with a virtually vertical rise to the full-scale pressure amplitude as set.
-See the graph in Figure 18.
-This response confirms that the entire system is functioning properly, with no leakage. - Repeat this test for all channels.
+Alternatively, run the chart recorders' speed as you normally would for a motility study (1, 2, 2.5 or 5 mm/sec). - Set the recording system pressure amplitude as you would for a study (10 mm Hg/square or 100 mm full scale).

-Figure 18.
-Pinch Test: Pinch Point and Output Graph
+Figure 18: Pinch Test: Pinch Point and Output Graph